 I have a passion for carrying out high quality research.
 I previously worked on a large study which focused on informing government policy in relation to children, youth and families.

-I have a particular interest in trauma-informed and compassion-focussed approaches.
-My role within the Keeping Well service is to assist staff by helping them find appropriate supports and resources to manage their well-being.
+I have particular interest in trauma-informed and compassion-focussed approaches.
+My role is to assist staff by helping them find appropriate supports and resources to manage their wellbeing.

 My previous experience has focused on helping those with mental health difficulties reintegrate back into the community alongside running community mental health groups.
 I also have further training in supporting those in mental health crisis and individuals with Autism.

 My role within Keeping Well is to provide a listening ear to those that need it.
 We aim to provide support and advice for health and social staff with their mental well-being as well as assist them in accessing psychological support.

 Peter has been teaching and facilitating mindfulness groups and individuals since 2006.

 Previously an actor and musician working in that field for over a decade ,before re -training as a mindfulness practitioner .
 Initially training in a monastic setting and later in the community completing the MBSR teacher training course.

 Peter previously worked in the NHS addictions service at ‘The Club Drug Clinic’ for eight years providing mindfulness and support for clients until the recent pandemic , when he was seconded to provide mindfulness for NHS staff .

 He also provides mindfulness services for various other charities , corporate organisations and through his own organisation ‘Metropolitan monk’.